Cranot/hugo-allways/content/ebooks/programming/shell/index.md

 officialweb: "https://www.shellscript.sh/"
 wikilink: "https://en.wikipedia.org/wiki/Shell_script"
 gitrank: 8
-description: "Hack the learning process and discover the ways to learn Shell programming easier with their pros and cons suggested for any level from beginner to professional."
+description: "Ebooks are a great way to start learning Shell programming, download and read your ebooks for Shell on any device, free & paid versions are both available."
 ogimage: "/pathtoimage/image.jpg"
 authors: ["All Ways to Study Team"]